Prakash-TechUltra/documentation/content/applications/services/helpdesk/overview/help_center.rst

 one </applications/services/helpdesk/overview/getting_started>`.

 Selecting or creating a team reveals that team's detail form.
-Scroll down to the :guilabel:`Self-Service` section of features, and enable :guilabel:`Community Forum`, by checking the box beside it.
+Scroll down to the :guilabel:`Help Center` section of features, and enable :guilabel:`Community Forum`, by checking the box beside it.

 When activated, a new field labeled :guilabel:`Forums` appears beneath.